backdrop-contrib/easy_xmlsitemap/README.md

 - select sitemap rebuild frequency: manually, daily (default) or any cron run;
 - add exclusions for URLs you won't include in sitemap;
 - add exclusions for content of languages you won't include in sitemap.
+Note: if you have module "SEO Meta Tags" installed, you can exclude from sitemap also all pages with "noindex" in meta-tag "robots".

 License
 -------